Services Offered

 This section addresses your choices regarding health information we may share.

-You have the choice to tell us to:
+You have the right and choice to tell us to:

 We will never share your information in these cases without your permission: